-Join Drew Boyd for an in-depth discussion in this video Motivating salespeople, part of Sales Management Fundamentals.
+Join Drew Boyd for an in-depth discussion in this video Motivating salespeople, part of Sales Management Foundations.

 - For most people, the idea of being a salesperson is a scary proposition.
 But believe me, sales is a rewarding and exciting career.
 I've seen many former corporate colleagues of mine, as well as my students, go into the sales profession and they never come out, they like it that much.
 But the hardest part of the job is how to stay motivated, and that's where you, the sales manager, come in.
 Creating competency means hiring and training great salespeople, but it also means keeping them motivated.